alexaorrico/AirBnB_clone_v2/README.md

 # AirBnB Clone - The Console

 The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+The goal of the project is to deploy on your server a simple copy of the AirBnB website.

 #### Functionalities of this command interpreter:

 * Create a new object (ex: a new User or a new Place)
 * Retrieve an object from a file, a database etc...
 * Do operations on objects (count, compute stats, etc...)